Saketh1702/Air-Quality-Index/README.md

 - **Data Research:** Proactively researched and found relevant data on Kaggle to address data-related challenges.
 - **Seeking Guidance:** Reached out to seniors and batchmates for insights and guidance, particularly in understanding the project flow.

-Feel free to customize this README according to your preferences or provide additional details as needed.